Jahmi'us Ramsey: Sacramento Kings (2020–2022)

 On November 18, 2020, Ramsey was selected with the 43rd pick in the 2020 NBA draft by the Sacramento Kings.
-On December 4, 2020, he signed a multi-year contract with the Kings.
+On December 4, he signed a multi-year contract with the Kings.
+Ramsey made 13 appearances for Sacramento during his rookie campaign, averaging 3.1 points, 0.8 rebounds, and 0.5 assists.

+Ramsey played in 19 contests for the Kings during the 2021–22 NBA season, recording averages of 3.2 points, 0.7 rebounds, and 0.4 assists.
 On February 11, 2022, Ramsey was waived by the Kings.

 Oklahoma City Blue / Toronto Raptors / Raptors 905 (2022–2024)

 Following his release, Ramsey signed an NBA G League entry contract, and was picked up by the Birmingham Squadron off of waivers.
 He was traded to the Oklahoma City Blue the following day in exchange for Chasson Randle.

 On October 20, 2023, Ramsey signed with the Oklahoma City Thunder, but was waived the same day and on October 31, he re-joined the Oklahoma City Blue.

-On March 5, 2024, Ramsey signed a 10-day contract with the Toronto Raptors and on March 14, he signed a second 10-day contract.
+On March 5, 2024, Ramsey signed a 10-day contract with the Toronto Raptors.
+On March 14, he signed a second 10-day contract with the team.
+Ramsey made seven total appearances (including one start) for Toronto, averaging 6.7 points, 3.1 rebounds, and 1.1 assists.
 On March 25, he returned to the Blue.

 On September 26, 2024, Ramsey re-signed with Toronto, but was waived on October 19.

-Return to Oklahoma City (2024–2025)
+Return to Oklahoma City Blue (2024–2025)

 On October 25, 2024, Ramsey rejoined the Oklahoma City Blue.

-Pallacanestro Trieste (2025–present)
+Pallacanestro Trieste (2025–2026)

 On July 25, 2025, Ramsey signed with Pallacanestro Trieste of the Italian Lega Basket Serie A.

+Napoli Basket (2026–present)

+On August 2, 2026, Ramsey signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).